mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ##### DMX Channel

 This section defines the DMX channel (XML node `<DMXChannel>`).
-The name of a DMX channel cannot be user-defined and must consists of a geometry name and the attribute name of the first logical channel with seperator "\_".
+The name of a DMX channel cannot be user-defined and must consist  s of a geometry name and the attribute name of the first logical channel with seperator "\_".
 Currently defined XML attributes of the DMX channel are specified in [table 40](#user-content-table-40 ).